feross/conferences/README.md

 # Wishlist

-No immediate plans to attend, but I want to eventually.
+Not 100% sure I'm attending.
+But I want to!

 Conference | Date | Location
 -----------|------|---------